Passenger Injured in Violent Car Accident Can Sue for Watching Friend Die

 Watching Passenger Get Injured in GA Car Accident

-In a victory for personal injury victims, the Georgia Court of Appeals recently ruled that a man injured in violent car crash can seek damages resulting from watching his friend die in the accident.
+In a victory for injury victims, the Georgia Court of Appeals recently ruled that a man injured in violent car crash can seek damages resulting from watching his friend die in the accident.

 A tractor-trailer swerved onto the shoulder of a highway near Dublin, Ga., and collided with a parked pickup truck.
 Moments before, the man’s friend had pulled over to check the connection between the pickup and a trailer it was towing.
 The collision crushed the friend between the pickup truck and trailer, killing him instantly.